 China isn’t made of superpower stuff

 Government intervention stifles potential

 Soaring economic growth isn’t enough to propel a country into superpower status.
 China’s financial system lacks credibility, as it is largely underdeveloped and subject to government meddling.
 Additionally, the financial sector rarely provides investors with real, profitable returns, and has been accused of limiting competition.
 For example, Uber failed in China after government preferences for state-owned enterprises gave Chinese rideshare company Didi a competitive edge.
-Although China has pledged to soon allow more foreign investment to counter said accusations, the level of government involvement in the economy overall puts China out of the running in the superpower race.
+Although China has kept its pledge to open up its finance sector to foreign investment, including in VPN services, to counter said accusations, the level of government involvement in the economy overall puts China out of the running in the superpower race.